Enscape provides a native Material Editor which is available for use in Vectorworks.

 You can use up to four textures at a time per Enscape material.
 Textures are being used to control Color, Visibility, Surface Detail and Roughness of a material.

-By clicking any of the texture symbols at the top of the Enscape Material Editor, or any of the blue and underlined image file names next to any of the “Texture” slots, you’ll enter the actual Texture Editor interface.
+By clicking any of the texture symbols at the top of the material editor, or any of the blue and underlined image file names next to “Texture”, you’ll enter the actual texture editor interface.

 The Texture Editor interface is the same for any texture type.
 It’s meant to allow for simple image editing operations without having to leave the material editor.

-In order to be able to utilize existing materials, you can import multiple materials simultaneously via the Batch Import feature or by importing a single material.
+In order to be able to utilize existent materials, you can import multiple materials simultaneously via the Batch Import feature, or by importing a single material.
 You can also export single materials as a *.matpkg file.

-To import a single material hover the mouse over any material listed on the left hand side of the Material Editor dialog and the material Type symbol will change to 3 dots (meatball menu).
+To import a single material hover the mouse over any material listed on the left hand side of the Material Editor dialog and the material Type symbol will change to 3 dots.

-Clicking on the meatball menu will reveal the menu options Export Material Package and Import Material Package.
+Clicking on the 3 dots will reveal the menu options Export Material Package and Import Material Package.
 In order to import an existing material, click on Import Material Package which will allow you to navigate to the location of the *.matpkg file you wish to import.

-To export a material package file (*.matpkg), click Export Material Package to then choose the location where the file will be saved.
+To export a material package file (*.matpkg), click Export Material Package and this will allow you to choose the location you would like to save the file to.

 Export Package Materials options

-Finally, to batch import .matpkg files you need to click on the three horizontal lines menu (hamburger menu) next to the Materials title at the top left of the Material Editor dialog and choose the Batch Import *.matpkg… option.
+Finally, to Batch Import .matpkg files you need to click on the three horizontal lines menu next to the Materials title at the top left of the Material Editor dialog and choose the Batch Import *.matpkg… option.
 This will open a dialog window to allow you to navigate to the “.matpkg” files you would like to import.
-When batch importing *.matpkg files, they must all be located in the same folder / location.
+When Batch Importing the *.matpkg files you want to import must be in the same location.

 Replacing current materials in the current project with materials from the Enscape Material Library is now possible from within the Enscape Material Editor.